ampotos/dynStruct/todo/future_work.md

-#web_ui (i'm actually working on it):
-	Actually the tool is not usable by anyone except me, and even I can't find a information quickly, the goal of the web_ui is to provide an easy to use interface which will provide the information quickly.
-	Have an interface is mandatory for dynStruct because a want dynStruct to be usable for anybody.

 #just after the web ui is finish start using dynStruct in real ctf chall to find out more idea for enhancement (need the web_ui):

 	When dynStruct will be usable I will ask a few friend to try it and give me their feelback (and I will use it as well).